lizardzhou/Dyssol/source/materials.rst

 Dependent parameters in Dyssol consist of:

-	- Density: mandatory for simulation, since it participates in PSD transformations and T-equilibrium
+	- Density: mandatory for simulation, since it participates in :abbr:`PSD (Particle size distribution)` transformations and T-equilibrium

 	- Enthalpy: mandatory for simulation, since it participates in T-equilibrium